nuonco/byoc/byoc-nuon/README.md

 | Secret       | Key | ns      | name |
 | ------------ | --- | ------- | ---- |
 | gith app key |     | ctl-api |      |

+### Updating Secrets

+Secrets can be updated by re-provisioning the stack and updating the secret values.

+1. Re-provision Install
+2. Wait for the Install Stack to be udpated.
+3. Open the CF link and copy the template url.
+4. Navigate to your stack and Click "Update Stack" then click on "Create a changeset".
+5. Select "Replace Existing Template" and paste the newly generated S3 URL.
+6. Optionally, review with "View in Infrastructure Composer" but be sure to not make changes as these would be destroyed on the next provison.
+7. Click Next
+8. Review the changes and update the secrets as necessary.
+Consider adding a description.
+9. Click Next
+10. Click the toggles and click Next.
+11. Review changes and click Submit.
+12. Wait for changes to be calculated then click "Execute change set" in the top right of the window.
+You may need to click on the refresh button in the top section.
+13. Accept settings, click "Execute change set."
+14. Return to the "Reprovision Install" workflow window or navigate to it from the "History" tab.
+15. After the sandbox reprovisions, your secrets will sync.
+At this point, you can accept the full reprovision or simply cancel the rest of the workflow.

 ## Components